 It’s hard to show off your product on its own on Amazon.
 But advertising in other channels allows you to do this.

 You put your product in front of your target customer, where it’s seen before any of your competitors’ products.
 It gives you the chance to make a sale before the extra noise comes in, such as related and sponsored products.
+If you’re already using PPC to promote your products on Amazon, you should know that you can get personalized insights on your performance compared with your competition this.

 Build a list (email or Messenger)